milvus-io/milvus-docs/site/en/fragments/faq_recommendedvalue_nlist_nprobe.md

-The following section provides information on determining value for these two parameters.

 The recommended value of `nlist` is `4 * sqrt(n)`, where n is the total number of vectors in the dataset.

 Determining `nprobe` is a trade-off between search performance and accuracy, and based on your dataset and scenario.
 It is recommended to run several rounds of tests to determine the value of `nprobe`.